kelseyhightower/event-gateway-on-kubernetes/README.md

 * [Routing Events to Google Cloud Functions](#routing-events-to-google-cloud-functions)
 * [Routing Events to Kubernetes Services](#routing-events-to-kubernetes-services)

-### Creating a Kubernetes Cluster
+## Creating a Kubernetes Cluster

-This tutorial assumes you have access to a Kubernetes 1.9.6+ cluster and [Google Cloud Functions](https://cloud.google.com/functions)*.
+This tutorial assumes you have access to a Kubernetes 1.9.7+ cluster.
+If you are using the Google Cloud Platform you can create a Kubernetes cluster using the `gcloud` command:

 ```
 gcloud container clusters create event-gateway \